 My Lord, What is Truth?

-“ ‘Satyameva Jayate’ is a mantra from the ancient scripture Mundaka Upanishad.
+“‘Satyameva Jayate’ is a mantra from the ancient scripture Mundaka Upanishad.
 It was adopted as the National Motto of India.
 It is inscribed in Devanagari script at the base of the National Emblem.
-The meaning of full mantra is as follows: Truth alone triumphs; not falsehood.
-Through truth the divine path is spread out by which the sages whose desires have been completely fulfilled, reach where that supreme treasure of truth resides.
+The meaning is as follows: truth alone triumphs; not falsehood.
+Through truth the divine path is spread out by which Sages, whose desires have been completely fulfilled, reach where that supreme treasure of truth resides.

 People would have faith in Courts when they would find that truth alone triumphs in Courts.
 The obligation to pursue truth has been carried to extremes.

 Aharon Barak, President of Israeli Supreme Court from 1995 to 2006 takes the position: For issues in which stability is actually more important than the substance of the solution – and there are many such cases – I will join the Majority, without restating my dissent each time.
 Only when my dissenting opinion reflects an issue that is central for me – that goes to the core of my role as a Judge – will I not capitulate, and will I continue to restate my dissenting opinion: truth or stability – truth is preferable.